MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rcs-global-repo-upload.md

 ---

-# Create ER configurations in RCS and upload them to the Global repository
+# Create ER configurations in Regulatory Configuration Services (RCS) and upload them to the Global repository

 [!include [banner](../includes/banner.md)]

 You can use Microsoft Regulatory Configuration Services (RCS) to design Electronic reporting (ER) configurations and publish them so that they can be used in your organization.

 The following procedures explain how a user in the System Administrator or Electronic Reporting Developer role can create a derived version of an ER configuration that has been configured in an RCS instance, and then upload the derived configuration to the Global repository.

 Before you can complete those procedures, you must complete the following prerequisites:

 - Access an RCS instance.
 - Create an active configuration provider.
 For more information, see [Create configuration providers and mark them as active](../../fin-ops-core/dev-itpro/analytics/tasks/er-configuration-provider-mark-it-active-2016-11.md).